Ten (Pearl Jam album): Commercial performance

 Ten initially sold slowly upon its release, but by the second half of 1992 it became a breakthrough success, attaining an RIAA gold certification.
 Almost a year after its release, the album finally broke into the top ten of the Billboard 200 album chart on May 30, 1992, reaching number eight.
 Ten would eventually peak at number two for four weeks.
 It was held off the top spot by the Billy Ray Cyrus album, Some Gave All.
 The album spent a total of 264 weeks on the Billboard charts, making it one of the top 15 charting albums ever.

 By February 1993, American sales of Ten surpassed those of Nevermind, the breakthrough album by fellow grunge band Nirvana.
 Ten continued to sell well two years after its release; in 1993 it was the eighth best-selling album in the United States, outselling Pearl Jam's second album, Vs. As of February 2013, Ten has sold 13 million copies in the United States according to Nielsen SoundScan, and has been certified 13× platinum by the RIAA.

-Ten produced three hit singles, "Alive", "Even Flow", and "Jeremy", all of which had accompanying music videos (The "Oceans" video was released only outside of the U.S.).
+Ten produced three hit singles: "Alive", "Even Flow", and "Jeremy", all of which had accompanying music videos (The music video for "Oceans" was released only outside of the U.S.).
 The singles all placed on the Mainstream Rock and Modern Rock charts.
 The song "Black" reached number three on the Mainstream Rock chart, despite never being released as a single.
 The video for "Alive" was nominated for the MTV Video Music Award for Best Alternative Video in 1992.
 "Jeremy" became one of Pearl Jam's best-known songs, and received nominations for Best Rock Song and Best Hard Rock Performance at the 1993 Grammy awards.
 The video for "Jeremy", directed by Mark Pellington, was put into heavy rotation by MTV and became a huge hit, receiving five nominations at the 1993 MTV Video Music Awards, of which it won four, including Video of the Year and Best Group Video.